evgenyb/evgenyb.github.io/_posts/2020-05-28-use-scripts-in-arm-templates.md

 ### How about idempotency

 By default, the deployment script service compares the resource names in the template with the existing resources in the same resource group.
 If the names are the same, the script will not be executed.
-In some scenarios, this is exactly behavior we need.
+In our scenario, this is exactly behavior we need.
 We definitely don't want to generate new password every time we run deployment.
 We want password to be generated once, during first time provisioning.
 At the same time, if you want to execute the same deployment script multiple times, there are 2 options:

 * Change the name of your deploymentScripts resource